 The resort and spa staff took such good care of me I was tempted to never leave.
 I immediately bonded with Thekla who has been working in the spa for over twenty years.
 She says Pier House feels like a family.
 She is from Salzburg, The Sound of Music city I adore and was intrigued about solo travel.
 I loved hearing about her journey from Austria to the Keys.
 By the time we were finished, she said she is going to take her first solo trip to her Dream Destination, and I had a podcast episode I’ll share with you soon.

-Other staff members who made me feel at home were Roman from The Czech Republic, Joko at the beach bar, Naz and Cristina at One Duval, Marc, bartender at The Chart Room, and Lee, the Concierge who gave me tips to chart my course when I arrived.
+Other staff members who made me feel at home were Roman from The Czech Republic, Joko at the beach bar, Naz and Cristina at One Duval, Marc, a bartender at The Chart Room, and Lee, the Concierge who gave me tips to chart my course when I arrived.
 Turns out, even when I went rogue, he saved the day.
 Literally.

 I saved 2 Bucket List items for last — deep sea fishing and The Hemingway Museum.
 I planned to call the post, “The Old Lady and the Sea.”
 Being a do-it-yourself, bargain-hunting kind of girl, I booked a fishing charter online with my go-to tour company.
 I bought a sunblock shirt at CVS on the corner, a pair of shorts at a $5 shop a local lady volunteered to take me to, and a pair of wraparound sunglasses.
 I grew up fishing with my dad on lakes in Kentucky.
 A Hemingway sort himself, he’d caught a sand shark the one time he fished in Florida.
 I was soooo excited to finally fish on the high seas.